 Downloading & Installing Python

 When learning a new programming language, it is a good idea to obtain some experience working with command line tools for that language.
 To accomplish this, we will begin by downloading and installing the latest stable version of Python.
 Then, we will write a few minor programs using the Python interpreter from the command line before proceeding to use the PyCharm IDE in subsequent chapters.
+Note: The installation steps on this site apply to your personal machine, NOT the machines in the ACC Computer Science labs.

 Navigate to the Python site to download the latest version of Python.
 Select the latest stable version in the download section.